-The ad hoc Grievance Committee shall have full access to the grievant's reappointment, tenure, or promotion file.
+The ad hoc Grievance Committee shall have full access to the grievant's reappointment, tenure, or 81 promotion file.
 It may, in confidence, seek information from other persons or request other documents.
 It will not routinely be provided with access to the personnel files of other faculty members.
-If the committee believes that access to such files would be likely to aid materially in the resolution of the grievance, it may request access to specific files from the Provost or, in the case of faculty in the School of Medicine-Clinical Departments, the Dean of the School of Medicine.
-The designated files will be provided unless the Provost or the Dean of the School of Medicine determines that the information in the files is not relevant because it would not materially aid in the resolution of the grievance.
+If the committee believes that access to such files would be likely to aid materially in the resolution of the grievance, it may request access to specific files from the Provost or, in the case of faculty in the School of Medicine-Clinical Departments, the Dean of the School of Medicine determines that the information in the files is not relevant because it would not materially aid in the resolution of the grievance.
 If the decision is made not to provide the requested files, the decision and the reasons for the decision will be communicated in writing to the ad hoc Grievance Committee chair.
 If the Provost or the Dean of the School of Medicine is charged in the grievance, the Chancellor will designate a substitute to make this determination.